Inflammation can be good or bad depending on the situation.

 Here are 6 foods that can cause inflammation.

-Table sugar (sucrose) and high-fructose corn syrup (HFCS) are the two main types of added sugar in the diet.
+Table sugar (sucrose) and high-fructose corn syrup (HFCS) are the two main types of added sugar in the Western diet.

 While the small amounts of fructose in fruits and vegetables are fine, getting large amounts from added sugars is a bad idea.

-Bottom Line: Consuming a diet high in sugar and high-fructose corn syrup drives inflammation that can lead to disease.
+SUMMARY Consuming a diet high in sugar and high-fructose corn syrup drives inflammation that can lead to disease.
 It may also counteract the anti-inflammatory effect of omega-3 fatty acids.

 They're created by adding hydrogen to unsaturated fats, which are liquid, in order to give them the stability of a more solid fat.

 On ingredients lists, trans fats are often listed as "partially hydrogenated" oils.

 Most margarines contain trans fats, and they are often added to processed foods in order to extend shelf life.

 In addition to lowering “good” HDL cholesterol, trans fats may impair the function of the endothelial cells lining your arteries, which is a risk factor for heart disease (26).

 Ingestion of artificial trans fats is linked to high levels of inflammatory markers, such as C-reactive protein (CRP).